 People store files, photos, videos and musics, etc in the Google Drive.
 Common account of Google Drive provides 15GB free storage space, paid or say premium account has more volume or even unlimited.
 Some users think that free 15GB account is not enough, and they want to save money, so they created more accounts to get more cloud storage.

-Free Tool to Sync Multiple Google Drive Accounts
+Sync Multiple Google Drive Accounts with Free Tool

 The tool is a web-based cloud to cloud sync manager, MultCloud, which can not only help manage multiple cloud drives in one place within one account; but also has the ability to sync files across cloud drives without downloading and uploading.